fewtarius/efiutil/README.md

 ## EFIUTIL

-A very simple utility to find and mount EFI partitions.
+A very simple utility to find, mount, and backup EFI partitions for macOS.

 ### Installation